Welcome to Disharoon Ridge Unit Owners Association Website

 WELCOME:

-The Board of Directors of the Disharoon Ridge Unit Owner’s Association (DRUO) is delighted you are interested in our community.
-Our goal is to provide residents with needed information to properly navigate a great experience while staying in our community and to provide copies of our governing documents to parties needing these legal instruments, (please see Governing Documents Page).
-Most general questions may be answered by visiting the FAQ‘s page.
+The Board of Directors of the Disharoon Ridge Unit Owner’s Association (DRUOA) is delighted you are interested in our community.
+Our goal is to provide residents with needed information to properly navigate a great experience while residing in our community and to provide copies of our governing documents to parties needing these legal instruments or other supporting legal documents, (please see Governing Documents Page or the Supporting Community Information Page).
+Additional general questions not covered below may be answered by visiting the FAQ‘s page.

 GENERAL NOTIFICATIONS TO ALL:

 Consider downloading the free Utilities Inc. phone app “eyeonwater” to monitor your water usage and detect leaks while you are not in your condo.
-Detecting a running toilet or a small leak in a timely manner can save you a great deal of money.
+Detecting a running toilet or a small leak in a timely manner can save you a great deal of money for water bills are extremely high for our area due to the condominiums being on sewer service.
 See the details on the FAQ page in the discussion on the cost of utilities and be sure to have your utility water account number available when registering.

 NEW OWNER ORIENTATION AND ALERTS: